 Preparing the USB Key

-To open the command prompt, go to Run
+Open the command prompt, and go to Run

 Next, enter DISKPART

 , and go to list disk